colbyfayock/colbyfayock.com/src/_posts/what-is-linting-and-how-can-it-save-you-time.md

 > **lint**, or a **linter**, is a tool that analyzes source code  to flag programming errors, bugs, stylistic errors, and suspicious constructs.
 > <https://en.wikipedia.org/wiki/Lint(software)>

-Simply put, a linter is a tool that programmatically scans your code with the goal of finding issues and inconsistencies that can lead to bugs or find issues with code health and style.
+Simply put, a linter is a tool that programmatically scans your code with the goal of finding issues that can lead to bugs or inconsistencies with code health and style.

 Take for instance, the following example: